Share the universal language of art by teaching in public and private schools, museums and community organizations.

 We’ll nurture your passion to create by developing your artistic skills, then give you the specialized skills to make a difference in the lives of others.
 And there’s a world just waiting for you: TCU boasts a 100-percent job placement rate for all of our art education graduates.

 Regardless of your professional direction, you’ll work closely with an advisor as you begin your senior year to prepare for your job search.
 We have a 100-percent job placement rate for all art education graduates.
-This is partly due to the fact that you are mentored for professional work beginning the first semester of your freshman year.
+This is partly due to the fact that you are mentored for professional work beginning the first semester of your first year.

 As an art education graduate, you’ll have access to a robust network of TCU art education alumni.
 Our art education Horned Frogs are pre-K-12 art teachers that you can observe during your art education courses, museum educators that you can contact and visit, business owners and art therapists who are willing mentors.
 Members of the TCU network stand ready to answer questions and guide you on your professional path.